-- 4.2 Provide the name of the person involved and details on the time, nature and the outcome of the proceedings for each of the persons listed in item 4.1 and the issuer who, as the case may be: - (a) has ever, pled guilty to or been found guilty of: - (i) a summary conviction or indictable offence under the Criminal Code (R.S.C., 1985, c.
-C-46) of Canada, - (ii) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction, - (iii) a misdemeanour or felony under the criminal legislation of the United States of America, or any state or territory therein, or - (iv) an offence under the criminal legislation of any other foreign jurisdiction, - (b) is or has been the subject of an order (cease trade or otherwise), judgment, decree, sanction, or administrative penalty imposed by, or has entered into a settlement agreement with, a government agency, administrative agency, self-regulatory organization, civil court, or administrative court of Canada or a foreign jurisdiction in the last ten years related to: - (i) the person's involvement in any securities, insurance or banking activity, or - (ii) a claim based in whole or in part on fraud, theft, deceit, misrepresentation, conspiracy, breach of trust, breach of fiduciary duty, insider trading, unregistered trading, illegal distributions, failure to disclose material facts or changes, or allegations of similar conduct, - (c) is or has been the subject of an order, judgment, decree, sanction or administrative penalty imposed by a discipline committee, professional order or administrative court of Canada or a foreign jurisdiction in the last ten years related to any professional misconduct, - (d) is or has ever been the subject of a bankruptcy or insolvency proceeding, - (e) is a director, officer, founder or control person of an entity that is or has been subject to a proceeding described in paragraphs (a), (b), (c) or (d) above.
+- 4.2 Provide the name of the person involved and details of the time, nature and the outcome of the proceedings for each of the persons listed under item 4.1 and the issuer who, as the case may be: - (a) has ever pleaded guilty to or been found guilty of - (i) a summary conviction or indictable offence under the Criminal Code, - (ii) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction, - (iii) a misdemeanor or felony under the criminal legislation of the United States of America, or any state or territory therein, or - (iv) an offence under the criminal legislation of any other foreign jurisdiction, - (b) is or has been the subject of an order (cease trade or otherwise), judgment, decree, sanction, or administrative penalty imposed by, or has entered into a settlement agreement with, a government agency, administrative agency, self-regulatory organization, civil court, or administrative court of Canada or a foreign jurisdiction in the last 10 years related to: - (i) the person's involvement in any securities, insurance or banking activity, or - (ii) a claim based in whole or in part on fraud, theft, deceit, misrepresentation, conspiracy, breach of trust, breach of fiduciary duty, insider trading, unregistered trading, illegal distributions, failure to disclose material facts or changes, or allegations of similar conduct,

+- (c) is or has been the subject of an order, judgment, decree, sanction or administrative penalty imposed by a discipline committee, professional order or administrative court of Canada or a foreign jurisdiction in the last ten years related to any professional misconduct, - (d) is or has ever been the subject of a bankruptcy or insolvency proceeding, or - (e) is a director, officer, founder or control person of a person or company that is or has been subject to a proceeding described in paragraph (a), (b), (c) or (d) above.

-Instructions: A quasi-criminal offence includes offences under the Income Tax Act (R.S.C.
-1985, c.
-1 (5th Suppl.)), the Immigration and Refugee Protection Act (R.S.C., 2001, c.
-27) or the tax, immigration, drugs, firearms, money laundering or securities legislation of any province or territory of Canada or foreign jurisdiction.
+Instruction: A quasi-criminal offence includes offences under the Income Tax Act (Canada), the Immigration and Refugee Protection Act (Canada) or the tax, immigration, drugs, firearms, money laundering or securities legislation of any province or territory of Canada or foreign jurisdiction.